kaanaksit/odak/docs/course/geometric_optics.md

 ??? abstract end "[Challenge: Many triangles!](https://github.com/kaanaksit/odak/discussions/73)"
     The example provided above deals with a ray and a batch of rays.
     However, objects represented with triangles are typically described with many triangles but not one.
+    Note that `odak.learn.raytracing.intersect_w_triangle` deal with each triangle one by one, and may lead to slow execution times as the function has to visit each triangle one by one.
     Given the information, we challenge readers to create a new function inside `odak.learn.raytracing` submodule named `intersect_w_mesh`.
     This new function has to be able to work with multiple triangles (meshes) and has to be aware of "occlusions" (e.g., a triangle blocking another triangle).
     In addition, a new unit test, `test/test_learn_ray_intersect_w_mesh.py`, has to adopt this new function.